 If you need to perform the same action on, say, 12 different Excel workbooks, you can record a macro while you perform the task on the first workbook and then let the macro repeat your action on the other workbooks.
 The nice thing about this is that Excel never complains about being bored.
-Excel's macro recorder is similar to recording sound on a tape recorder.
-But it doesn't require a microphone.
+Excel's macro recorder is similar to recording live action on a video recorder.
+But it doesn't require a camera, and the battery never needs to be recharged.